horuslabsio/karst-core/readme.md

 # Karst

-Karst is a web3 social graph on Starknet. it aims to build a social infrastructure for the starknet ecosystem.
+Karst is a web3 social graph on Starknet. it aims to build a social Graph for the starknet ecosystem.

 ## TODOS